 Response

 Issuer Legal Name 10 words.

 Entity name used in consumer-facing materials or communications 10 words.

 NAIC Company Code 10 words.

 NAIC Group Code 10 words.

 Regulator(s) 10 words.

 Federal Employer ID 10 words.

 HIOS/Issuer ID 10 words.

 Applicant tax status Single, Pull- down list.
-1: Not-for- profit, 2: For-profit
+1: Not-for-profit, 2: For-profit

 Year Applicant was founded 10 words.

-Years Applicant has been a licensed health issuer 10 words.
+Years Applicant has been a licensed health issuer Health Issuer 10 words.

+Applicant Covered California operation status Single, Pull-down list.
+1: Currently operating in Covered California, 2: Not currently operating in Covered California

 Corporate Office Address 10 words.

 City 10 words.

 State 10 words.

 Zip Code 10 words.

 Primary Contact Name 10 words.

 Contact Title 10 words.

 Contact Phone Number 10 words.

 Contact Email 10 words.

 On behalf of Applicant stated above, I hereby attest that I meet the requirements in this Application and certify that the information provided on this Application and in any attachments hereto are true, complete, and accurate.
 I understand that Covered California may review the validity of my attestations and the information provided in response to this application and if an Applicant is selected to offer Qualified Health Plans, may decertify those Qualified Health Plans should any material information provided be found to be inaccurate.
 I confirm that I have the capacity to bind the issuer stated above to the terms of this Application.

 Date To the day.

 Signature 10 words.

 Printed Name 10 words.

 Title 10 words.

 2.2 Applicant must attach a functional organizational chart of key personnel who will be assigned to Covered California.
-The chart will identify key individual(s) who will have primary responsibility for servicing Covered California account and flow of responsibilities.
-The functional organizational chart should include the following representatives with contact information:
+The chart will identify key individual(s) who will have primary responsibility for servicing the Covered California account and flow of responsibilities.
+The functional organizational chart should include must provide the name(s), phone number(s), and email address(es) for the key individual(s) serving in the following representatives with contact information positions:

 - Chief Executive Officer

 - Chief Finance Officer

 - Chief Operations Officer

 - Contracts

 - Plan and Benefit Design

 - Network Management

-- · Quality and Medical Management
+- Quality and Chief Medical Management Officer

 - Enrollment and Eligibility

 - Legal

 - Marketing and Communications

 - Information Technology

 - Information Security

 - Policy

 - Dedicated Liaison

 - Health Equity and Disparities Reduction